The Ivrea Carnival

 Carnival Food

-If you liked the idea of bean more than oranges, don't worry!
+If you liked the idea of beans more than oranges, don't worry!
 The beans are still about and are remembered in the tradition of handing out free bean dishes on the day to all and sundry.
-This dish, an old Piedmont peasant staple, known as fagioli grassi, is delicious.
+This dish, an old Piedmont peasant staple known as fagioli grassi, is delicious.

-You can visit the carnival for a day but parking is a complete nightmare.
-Best to book months before and spend a few days in Ivrea.
+You can visit the carnival for a day, but parking is a complete nightmare.
+It's best to book months before and spend a few days in Ivrea.

 Soak up the carnival atmosphere that pervades the town in the days before the Ivrea carnival begins and see a little of the lovely surrounding Piedmont countryside and the nearby lakes.